-This publication features data on education from all OECD countries; two partner countries that participate in the OECD Indicators of Education Systems programme (INES), namely Brazil and the Russian Federation; and other partner G20 and OECD accession countries that are not INES members (Argentina, the People's Republic of China, Costa Rica, India, Indonesia, Saudi Arabia and South Africa).
-Data sources for the non-INES participating countries can come from the regular INES data collections, from the UNESCO Institute of Statistics or from Eurostat.
+This publication features data on education from all OECD countries; two partner countries that participate in the OECD Indicators of Education Systems programme (INES), namely Brazil and the Russian Federation; and other partner G20 and OECD accession countries that are not INES members (Argentina, the People's Republic of China, India, Indonesia, Saudi Arabia and South Africa).
+Data sources for the non-INES participating countries can come from the regular INES data collections or from the UNESCO Institute of Statistics.